Info:- The Pen F, E-P7, and the OM-3 adjust both targeted and global colors. Other brands (LUTs) make global adjustments.

 dominate social media with mostly their mobile phones.

-List of Olympus' Creative Features: (All of these are available with the Pen F & EP-7)
+List of Olympus' Creative options: (All of these are available with the Pen F & EP-7)

-1. ART Filters (EP-7 has the latest features)
+1. ART Filters (EP-7 offers the ultimate ART filter control)

 2. SCN Modes (Pen F, you need to assign SCN modes to C4)